 Daniel showing Bobby the proper nose touch technique

-Martha Reitman has a very special litter of kittens, born without eyelids they needed corrective surgery.
+FFGW is forever grateful for long-time foster Martha Reitman, who last year had a very special litter of kittens.
+Born without eyelids they needed corrective surgery.
 When we bumped into them at the specialty clinic they were just a few weeks old... and already loved their foster mom!

-Now they're all healed up and ready to find furever moms!
+Now they're all healed up and have gone to happy furever homes!

 And of course, we can't forget the Gregoire family, always willing to foster special needs kitties for FFGW (probably doesn’t hurt that Mom is a veterinarian!).